Better To Invest In Growth Stocks Over Dividend Stocks For Younger Investors

 This is why you cannot blatantly buy and hold a stock forever.
 You've got to stay on top of your investments at least once a year.
 Most growth stocks gave up all their 2021 gains in 2022 as the Fed aggressively increased rates.

-In 2023, growth stocks have come back with a vengeance.
-Same with 2024 so far.
+In 2023 and 2024, growth stocks have come back with a vengeance.
 As a growth stock investor, you must sell stocks on occasion if you would like to enjoy your gains.
 Given growth stocks usually don't pay dividends, selling stock to pay for life is the only real way to enjoy your returns.

 Dividend Investors Should Pay Closer Attention To Interest Rates